hasn717/E-Commerce-Shipping-Data-Machine-Learning-Data-Mining-Portfolio/README.md

 Part 4.
 Neural Networks and Convolutional Neural Networks.
 Part 5.
 Research Question (Finding interesting Properities)

-# The Importance of the E-commerce Shipping Dataset #
+The Importance of the E-commerce Shipping Dataset:

 E-Commerce plays a significant role in our world nowadays.
 Companies like Amazon, Noon, and Food deliveries such as Talabat and Delivero face different challenges every day to provide the best customer service and to deliver the shipments and items on time and improve the customer rating at the same time.